Impact of dispersal on the stability of metapopulations: Model

 Using the newly defined parameters we can write the generalized model as

-To study the stability of the steady state, we calculate its Jacobian matrix at the equilibrium under consideration.
+To study the stability of the steady state, we calculate its Jacobian matrix at the equilibrium under consideration \citep{GuckenheimerHolmes1983}.
 The Jacobian matrix constitutes a local linearization of the system and contains derivatives of the normalized functions with respect to the state variables, evaluated at the equilibrium.
-Again these derivatives are unknown constants and can thus be considered as additional parameters of the system, that we call \emph{exponent parameters}.
+Again these derivatives are unknown constants and can thus be considered as additional parameters of the system, which we call \emph{exponent parameters}.
 The exponent parameters are defined as

-It can be shown that the exponent parameters measure the so-called elasticity of rate-laws in the steady state.
-Elasticities where originally proposed in economy as a measure of nonlinearity of a function \cite{Nievergelt1983}.
-They have the advantage of allowing a particularly easy comparison with experimental data, and are now also widely used in metabolic control theory \cite{Fell1997}.
-They thus provide a nonlinear measure for the sensitivity of the functions to variations in the variables at the steady state.
-For instance, power-law functions of the form $aX^p$ have a constant elasticity which is equal to $p$ - the elasticity of a linear function is $1$ and that of a quadratic function is $2$.
+It can be shown that the exponent parameters are logarithmic derivatives of the original unnormalized laws and therefore measure the so-called elasticity of rate-laws in the steady state \citep{Yeakel2011}.
+Elasticities were originally proposed in economics as a measure of the nonlinearity of a function \citep{Nievergelt1983}.
+They have the advantage of allowing a particularly easy comparison with experimental data, and are now also widely used in metabolic control theory \citep{Fell1997}.

+Elasticities provide a nonlinear measure for the sensitivity of the functions to variations in the variables at the steady state.
+For instance, power-law functions of the form $aX^p$ have a constant elasticity which is equal to $p$, e.g the elasticity of a linear function is $1$ and that of a quadratic function is $2$.
 For more complex functions, the value of the elasticity is not constant, and depends on the steady state.
 For instance for a Holling type-II functional response, the elasticity (with respect to prey) is 1 (linear) at low prey density and 0 (constant) close to saturation.